SGNovice/Disease-detection-using-chest-xrays/README.md

 The dataset was highly imbalanced, a high value in the distribution of 60361 and low of 110, and huge in size for our timeline and we had to resort it to using a well-represented sample.
 We eventually scaled down on the dataset to [12000] from [112000].

-Sample image for original dataset is as below
+Sample image from the original dataset is as below
 ![Original](images/original.png)

 The initial distribution for images with single class labels is given below.